YangLi1/01_Git_and_Intro/README.md

 [1.
 Read the input one line at a time and then write the lines out in reverse order, so that the last input line is printed first, then the second last input line, and so on]

-Here, Stack is the better choice.
+Here, Stack is a better choice.
 A Stack process the lines on a last in first out (LIFO) basis, so when we read a line, and put it on a Stack, the first line will be on the bottom of the Stack, and the last line will be on the top of the Stack.
-So the lines will be in reverse order.
-Since this process only requires one operation, that is, read a line and put onto a stack, it should be fairly fast.
+So the lines will be in reverse order after we put them on the Stack.
+Since this process only requires one operation on each line, that is, read one line at a time and put it onto a stack, it should be fairly fast.

 	function void reverse
 		while there are more lines